-Non-recent / historical allegations made by a child based in the UK will be reported to the LADO in line with the child's local Safeguarding Children's Partnership board procedures for dealing with non-recent allegations.
+Non-recent / historical allegations made by a child, will be reported to the LADO in line with the child's local Safeguarding Children's Partnership board procedures for dealing with non-recent allegations.
 The LADO will coordinate with Children's Services and the police.

-30. APPENDIX 1
+29. APPENDIX 1